Mulching Rose Gardens

 Mulch acts as an insulator, not only protecting from temperature variation but also helping to retain moisture in the soil.
 Therefore, your garden will require less watering and weeding.
 Mulching your roses will also help to provide them with necessary nutrients as the matter begins to break down into the soil.

 These are the mulches we recommend for roses.

-Application: Apply mulch after planting your roses.
+Application: Mulch is best applied during winter to early spring while the soil is still moist from the winter rains.
 Provide a good thick layer of mulch, approximately 3 to 5cm thick.
 Any more than this will prevent water reaching the soil as the mulch will soak it up first.
 Make sure to keep the mulch at least 2 to 3 cm away from the base of the stem to avoid collar rot.

 - Sugar Cane mulch